crateio/distutils2/docs/source/distutils/apiref.rst

 .. function:: run_setup(script_name[, script_args=None, stop_after='run'])

-   Run a setup script in a somewhat controlled environment, and return the :class:`distutils.dist.Distribution` instance that drives things.
+   Run a setup script in a somewhat controlled environment, and return the :class:`distutils2.dist.Distribution` instance that drives things.
 This is useful if you need to find out the distribution metadata (passed as keyword args from *script* to :func:`setup`), or the contents of the config files or command line.